tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 ## Methods

-In Experiment 2, We recruited 206 participants from Amazon Mechanical Turk, but data from from 10 participants were corrupted due to experimenter error, and six excluded due to deviant behavior, leaving a final sample of 190 participants (102 male; 88 female.
+In Experiment 2, We recruited 206 participants from Amazon Mechanical Turk, but data from 10 participants were corrupted due to experimenter error, and six excluded due to deviant behavior, leaving a final sample of 190 participants (102 male; 88 female.
 Average age = 35.5, SD=9.5)

 Experiment 2 employed a mixed experimental design with reference class (USD, Percentage, kWh) as a between-subjects factor, and two